openforis/sepal-doc/docs/source/cli/ofgt.rst

 3. Install it.
 Close and re-open QGIS.
 4. On top bar click ’Plugin’ ->click ’Manage Plugins’ ->tick box for ’Table Manager’.
 5. On top bar click ’Plugin’ ->you should now see ’Table’ some- where under ’Manage Plugins’, click it and the option ’Table Manager’ can be chosen.
-6. From there you can edit your attribute table, add a new colum and choose the data type.
+6. From there you can edit your attribute table, add a new column and choose the data type.

 oft-addpct.py
 """""""""""""